Celebrating a Decade of Supporting Undergraduate Research

 Selected students are expected to commit to working a minimum of 8 weeks over the summer and will receive a weekly stipend of $680 for the duration of the internship.
 Students will have the opportunity to address energy and climate issues by conducting hands-on research in areas such as renewable energy, carbon policy, buildings efficiency, and sustainable design.

 Watch the video below to hear past Cal Energy Corps students describing the research they performed during their program.

 Internship placements are typically 8-10 weeks long over the summer (between mid-May to mid-August).
 However, some locations may have specific time frames that are determined by the host, and these will be reflected in their internship descriptions.
 If a specific time frame is not mentioned, students will be placed into contact with their respective hosts to determine internship dates upon acceptance to the program.

 All placements are full-time; interns are expected to work 40 hours per week.
 During the internship participants must provide regular blog updates on the progress of their work and pictures of research activities to UC Berkeley.
 Following the internship, students participate in the Cal Energy Corps Symposium to share their experiences – this is mandatory.

-The Cal Energy Corps program provides a weekly stipend of $600 for the duration of all internships.
-For overseas placements, the program also covers housing costs.
-Students are expected to cover their own transportation costs for daily commute and airline tickets.
+The Cal Energy Corps program provides a weekly stipend of $680 for the duration of all internships.
+For overseas placements, students are expected to cover their own lodging and transportation costs for daily commute and airline tickets.